- Oops!Something went wrong.Please try again later.

 About the RE/MAX Network

-As one of the leading global real estate franchisors, RE/MAX, LLC is a subsidiary of RE/MAX Holdings (RMAX) with over 125,000 agents in more than 110 countries and territories.
-Nobody in the world sells more real estate than RE/MAX, as measured by residential transaction sides.
-Dedicated to innovation and change in the real estate industry, RE/MAX launched Motto Mortgage, a ground-breaking mortgage franchisor, in 2016 and acquired booj, a real estate technology company, in 2018.
+As one of the leading global real estate franchisors, RE/MAX, LLC is a subsidiary of RE/MAX Holdings (NYSE: RMAX) with more than 140,000 agents in more than 110 countries and territories.
+Nobody in the world sells more real estate than RE/MAX®, as measured by residential transaction sides.
+RE/MAX was founded in 1973 by Dave and Gail Liniger, with an innovative, entrepreneurial culture affording its agents and franchisees the flexibility to operate their businesses with great independence.
 RE/MAX agents have lived, worked and served in their local communities for decades, raising millions of dollars every year for Children's Miracle Network Hospitals® and other charities.
 To learn more about RE/MAX, to search home listings or find an agent in your community, please visit www.remax.com.
-For the latest news about RE/MAX, please visit www.remax.com/newsroom.
+For the latest news about RE/MAX, please visit news.remax.com.

 Transactions are the total number of closed residential transactions during the given month.
 Months Supply of Inventory is the total number of residential properties listed for sale at the end of the month (current inventory) divided by the number of sales contracts signed (pended) during the month.
 Where "pended" data is unavailable, this calculation is made using closed transactions.
 Days on Market is the number of days that pass from the time a property is listed until the property goes under contract for all residential properties sold during the month.
 Median Sales Price is the median of the median sales prices in each of the metro areas included in the survey.